highlight/highlight/docs-content/general/6_product-features/6_metrics/5_event_search.md

 ### Click Events

-Click events are recorded whenever the SDK recognizes a mouse down event.
-This could be on a non-clickable element, such as a Header or white space.
+Click Events are triggered by mouse-down actions, even on non-clickable elements (like headers or white space).
 Click events have 3 main attributes associated with it:
  - `clickTextContent`: The text of the content that was clicked.
  - `clickTarget`: The HTML element that was clicked.
  - `clickSelector`: The full HTML path to the clicked element.

  ### Navigate Events

-Navigate events are recorded whenever the SDK recognizes a change/request in the URL.
-This also includes users reloading the page.
-All Navigate event attributes are urls, but the `key` determines the type of Navigate event
+Navigate events are triggered by URL changes, including reloads.
+Navigate event attributes are URLs, and key types include:
  - `exit_page`: The user ended the session on this url.
  - `landing_page`: The user landed on this url.
  - `reload`: The user reloaded the page on this url.